About Kilnside

 Why this site?

-First, the National Grid connects power users to power sources across the UK through a network of substations and overhead power lines.
+The National Grid connects power users to power sources across the UK through a network of substations and overhead power lines.
 New energy projects can only connect into the National Grid where there is capacity, which is rare.
-We have secured an agreement to connect to the existing National Grid electricity transmission line between Ryhall and Casewick.
+We have secured an agreement to connect to the existing National Grid electricity transmission network in this area.

 Who is proposing Kilnside Energy Park?